ovikariy/bewell/README.md

 ## Features

-- Quick and easy mood and sleep rating by tapping on icons
+- Quick and easy Mood and Sleep rating by tapping on icons
+- Newly added widgets: Movement, Creativity, Water Intake, Meditation, Stress, Medication, Period, and Thought Log!
-- Allows adding notes and images to the wellbeing timeline
+- Allows adding Notes and Images to the wellbeing timeline
+- Allows customizing the order of widgets for convenient access
+- Allows customizing list items for widgets such as Movement, Creativity and Medications
 - Auto save of items added to the wellbeing timeline
 - Serverless app, doesn't send your data anywhere
 - Open source